Numerical simulation of BSDEs with drivers of quadratic growth: Convergence of a modified time discretization scheme for the BSDE

-Then, in a second time, we will approximate our modified backward-forward system by a discrete-time one.
-We will slightly modify the classical discretization by using a non equidistant net with $2n+1$ discretization times.
+Then, in a second time, we will approximate our modified backward--forward system by a discrete-time one.
+We will slightly modify the classical discretization by using a nonequidistant net with $2n+1$ discretization times.
 We define the $n+1$ first discretization times on $[0,T-\eps]$ by

-and we use an equidistant net on $[T-\eps,T]$ for the last $n$ discretization times:
+and we use an equidistant net on $[T-\eps,T]$ for the last $n$ discretization times

-We denote the time step by $(h_k:=t_{k+1}-t_k)_{0\leqslant k \leqslant 2n-1}$.
-We consider $(X^n_{t_k})_{0\leqslant k \leqslant 2n}$ the classical Euler scheme for $X$ given by
+We denote the time step by $(h_k:=t_{k+1}-t_k)_{0\leq k \leq2n-1}$.
+We consider $(X^n_{t_k})_{0\leq k \leq2n}$ the classical Euler scheme for $X$ given by